top of page

 Kļava initiated the collaboration with the most brilliant representatives of Latvian traditional music – The Suiti Wives, Ilga Reizniece and Zane Šmite.
 Together with director Uģis Brikmanis he has collected and recorded samples of Catholic musical culture in the Kurzeme (Courland) and Latgale regions – the chants sung by women of several generations.
 Kļava has been active in the field of amateur choir as well – he leads several distinguished amateur choirs, and has been appointed the Chief Conductor of the Latvian Song Festival.

 Sigvards Kļava is a professor at the Jāzeps Vītols Latvian Academy of Music, and is frequently part of international juries.
-Kļava is a multiple winner of the Latvian Grand Music Award; he also has received the Award of the Cabinet of Ministers of Latvia.
-He has performed at the Concertgebouw and Muziekgebouw of Amsterdam, Berliner Konzerthaus and Philharmonie, the Berlioz Opera House Montpellier, Théâtre des Champs-Élysées and Cité de la musique in Paris, Bervaldhallen in Stockholm, Dresdner Frauenkirche, New York Lincoln Centre a. o.
+Kļava is a multiple winner of the Latvian Grand Music Award.
+He has performed at the Concertgebouw and Muziekgebouw of Amsterdam, Berliner Konzerthaus and Philharmonie, Théâtre des Champs-Élysées, Bervaldhallen in Stockholm, Dresdner Frauenkirche, New York Lincoln Centre a. o.

 Sigvards Kļava (LV)